rivantsov/vita/README.md

 # VITA Application Framework
-*Full-feature .NET ORM - DONE RIGHT*

-VITA is a framework for creating data-connected .NET applications.
-It is a full-featured .NET [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) - and much more than ORM.
-Automatic schema management, full Linq implementation with query caching, support for CRUD stored procedures, modular application composition, transparent data cache implementation with Linq queries redirection, row-level authorization subsystem.
-Supports data models distributed over multiple databases.
-Works with MS SQL Server, MySql, PostgreSQL, SQLite.
+VITA is a full-featured .NET [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping)

-## Highlights
+## Quick Highlights
 * **Entities are defined as .NET interfaces** - minimum coding required.
 Just _'string Name {get;set;}'_ for a property - compact and clear.
-* **Entities are self-tracking** - they maintain original and modified property values, automatically register for update.
+* **Entities are self-tracking** - they maintain original and modified property values, system automatically tracks modified entities to submit in *SaveChanges* call.
 * **Database model is automatically created/updated from entity model**.
 Existing data is preserved.
 Database schema follows c# code.
 * **Database keys and indexes** are defined through entity attributes in c# - you can define most of the database artifacts in c# code.
 * **Automatically generated CRUD SQLs**.